HiPo Registry

 14. Contact form

-If you use our contact form, we process name, email address, and message content.
+If you use our contact form, we process name, email address, message content, and the data required for spam/bot prevention (Cloudflare Turnstile, see Section 7).

 Legal basis: Art.
 6(1)(b) GDPR (if related to the registry service) or Art.
 6(1)(f) GDPR (general inquiries).

-We use Stripe as payment service provider for paid digital services (if/where offered on the Website).
+We use Stripe Payments Europe, Limited(Ireland) and its affiliates (collectively "Stripe") as payment service provider for paid memberships (Silver/Gold).

-We use only technically necessary cookies and similar technologies required to operate the Website and provide core functions, such as login/session cookies and security cookies related to bot protection / CAPTCHA (Cloudflare).
+We use only technically necessary cookies and similar technologies required to operate the Website and provide core functions:

 You can generally configure your browser to block cookies.
 However, blocking necessary cookies may prevent login and core registry functions.